azuline/rose/docs/METADATA_MANAGEMENT.md

 Applied tag changes to 5 tracks!
 ```

-And we now have a single Chuu artist in our library!
+And we now have only one Chuu in our library!

 Let's go through one more example.
 I want all of Chuu's releases to have the
 K-Pop genre.
 The following rule expresses that: for all releases with the